 - 1. Motorist Assist Program

-- · Vehicle 'jump' starts for dead batteries
+- Vehicle 'jump' starts for dead batteries

 - Vehicle locked-out service

 - 2. Escort service (safety officers provide student escort on campus upon request)

 - 3. Medical assistance

-- Safety seminars: Rape Aggression Defense (RAD) program, fire safety, defensive driving

-- 4. Guest room reservations

-- Clery Act Compliance, including completion of Annual Security Report

-- 6. Lost and Found service
+- 4. Lost and Found service

-- 7. Incident Investigations
+- 5. Incident Investigations

-- 8. Residence Hall security
+- 6. Residence Hall security

-- 9. Immaculata University telephone switchboard Immaculata utilizes e2campus as its emergency notification system.
+- 7. Immaculata University telephone switchboard

+Immaculata utilizes Omnilert (e2campus) as its emergency notification system.
 All members of the University community can sign up for this system and can register to receive notifications on their mobile devices and/or by email.
-Notifications are commonly sent for security incidents, health alerts, severe weather, or campus closing.
-Registration for this service is free and students are encouraged to sign up.
+Notifications are sent for significant security incidents, campus emergencies, severe weather, and campus closings.
+Registration for this service is free and students are encouraged to sign up through a link on the MyIU portal.